Common Name: Arrowhead Plant, Arrowhead Vine, Goosefoot

 Botanical Name: Syngonium podophyllum (see below for available varieties)

 Although they start out as adorable compact well behaved indoor plants, Arrowhead vines, as the name implies, want to spread out and extended in all directions.
 There are some varieties like the allusion series that tend to stay more compact, but others like the White Butterfly will spread it's wings and fly out in all directions!
 Don't be shy when it comes to pruning back these prolific growers, as they love to be tamed and will become fuller plants when trimmed back!
-Syngonium varieties are easy-care plants as long as you remember to water them.
+All syngonium are easy-care plants as long as you remember to water them.
 They are low-light tolerant houseplants and will grow virtually anywhere in your home.
 Their leaves display a wide range of colors and patterning, so choose the one that best fits your personality.

 Important!
 Arrowhead vines are poisonous if ingested, so be very careful if you have pets and/or small children.

-Although these plants are extremely low light tolerant, they will grow faster and maintain their vibrant coloring and markings if grown in medium to bright indirect light.
+Although these plants are exceptionally low-light tolerant, they will grow faster and maintain their vibrant coloring and markings if grown in medium to bright indirect light for at least 6 hours each day.
 Direct sun will scorch their leaves.
-Syngonium can also be grown under artificial light sources if your space is light-challenged.
-Try moving your Arrowhead vines closer to the light source during the winter months and remember to rotate your plants every time you water them, or attend to them, to encourage a full-bodied plant!
+Arrowhead vines can tolerate and even benefit from early morning direct sunlight when brought outside for the summer, but the afternoon intense sun will cause leaf damage!
+Syngoniums can also be grown under artificial light sources if your space is light-challenged.
+LED grow lights work wonders as they are energy efficient and do not produce much heat.
+Try moving your arrowhead vines closer to the light source during the winter months, and remember to rotate your plants every time you water them or attend to them to encourage a full-bodied plant!